Blog

 ITSM is the practice of managing IT services, while ITIL (Information Technology Infrastructure Library) is a specific framework of best practices for implementing ITSM.

-ITIL is the most widely adopted ITSM framework with over three million certified professionals worldwide, but it's not the only option.
+ITIL is the most widely adopted ITSM framework with certified professionals worldwide, but it's not the only option.
 Organizations can practice ITSM using ITIL, other frameworks like DevOps or COBIT, or custom approaches tailored to their environment.

 Organizations implementing ITSM experience several key benefits: